baal98/SoftUni-Software-Engineering-master/SoftUni-Software-Engineering-master/Programmin Fundamentals/OldExams/RetakeExam-30-April-2017/README.md

 # <p align="center">  Programming Fundamentals (Extended) Exam - 30 April 2017  <p>

-# Problem 1 – Wormtest
+# Problem 1 ï¿½ Wormtest

-The worms are having a contest – a Wormtest.
+The worms are having a contest ï¿½ a Wormtest.
 In the Wormtest, every worm is given wormpoints depending on several statistics.
 Guess who&#39;s going to calculate those statistics...
 Yup, that&#39;s you!

 You will be given input data about a single wormtestant.
 You must calculate his wormpoints, depending on the given data.